-We are obsessed with the Bordier butter pats on the counter at L’Avant Comptoir du Marché and the corn bread is totally addictive.
+We’re obsessed with the Bordier butter pats on the counter at L’Avant Comptoir du Marché and the cornbread is totally addictive.
 Wash the rich pork dishes down with natural wines by the glass.
-Thank you Yves Camdeborde!
+Thank you Yves Camdeborde.

 Who’s it for?
-Anyone wanting a slice of the only Michelin-starred Chinese restaurant in France.
+Who wouldn’t be tempted by the only Michelin-starred Chinese restaurant in France?

 What should I order?
 The crispy-skinned Peking duck, served with rice pancakes and Hoisin sauce.
 Or the chef’s fried rice, an interpretation of Cantonese rice with Peking honey pork and slivers of egg yolk.

 How much?
-The best deal is at lunch – which, at €58, is very accessible for a Michelin-starred address.
+The best deal is the lunch menu, which, at €58, is very accessible for a Michelin-starred address.

-The décor at Shang Palace might as well be straight out of Wes Anderson’s The Grand Budapest Hotel – think exotic wallpapered elevators and waltzing wait staff in traditional Chinese costume.
-Canton and Huaiyang, provinces in southwestern China, inspire the eighty Michelin-starred dishes on the menu.
+The décor at Shang Palace might as well be straight out of Wes Anderson’s The Grand Budapest Hotel – think exotic wallpapered elevators and waltzing staff in traditional Chinese costume.
+Canton and Huaiyang, provinces in south-western China, inspire the 80 Michelin-starred dishes on the menu.
 Expect to be blown away by these heady yet refined flavours.

 Who’s it for?
 Anyone after posh bao buns that won’t break the bank.